NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 You can trust them.
 I'm not going to trust them.

-Everyone sleeps on the Red Raiders, but they are awfully good, sitting atop the KenPom defense rankings, among other distinctions.
+Everyone sleeps on the Red Raiders, but they are awfully good, sitting atop the KenPom defensive rankings, among other distinctions.

 At the same time, they bring it on themselves a bit, including with that Big 12 tournament shocker loss to West Virginia.